harshiltomar/Foodify-1.0/README.md

 - Conventionally(function based component), first we load a component and when the component has been loaded, we make API call to fetch the data
 - i.e Loads->Render->API->Render
 - Thus in class based component, cdm is used to perform the same above task instead of delaying till fetch completion

+# Modularity
+- Breaking down code into smaller and simpler parts so that your code becomes much more easy to manage and update/customize
+- We write test cases for each and every sub component file which can help us catch edge cases and bugs very easily
+- Based upon Single Responsibility Principle and thus helps improve scopr of Testing

+#ESLinters
+- Tools [ESLint] that gives set of rules for JavaScript code that cover stylistic choices and prevent common bugs.
+- Available to add React-specific rules that will help you write solid React applications.